HerculesWS/Hercules/doc/atcommands.md

 `@memo {<0-2>}`

-Saves a warp point for the "Warp Portal" skill.
+Saves a warp point for the `Warp Portal` skill.
 If a number is not specified, the command will output all currently saved locations.
-Location "void" indicates an empty warp point.
+Location `void` indicates an empty warp point.

 ---------------------------------------